katlamas/slides/networking-3/networking-3.md

 **Malware**
 ## Rootkits
-Malware that provides unauthorized access to a computer system.
+Malware that provides unauthorized access to a computer system and conceals its presence or the presence of other malware.
+Rootkits can modify system files and settings, making them difficult to detect and remove.
+They allow attackers to maintain control over the infected system, often going unnoticed by traditional security tools.

+**Example**: A rootkit may hide other malware that captures keystrokes or monitors network traffic, giving attackers a continuous presence on the compromised system.

 ---

 **<span class="lo-21">3.1.</span> Computer network security threats**
 ## Network Attacks